-This concern was echoed in the successive seat distribution formulas.
-Nearly all amendments brought to section 51 of The Constitution Act of 1867 either prevented the loss of seats for certain provinces or controlled the increase in the number of seats in the House of Commons for the increasingly populous provinces.
-As a result, the various formulas adopted have never granted each province a number of seats corresponding mathematically to its demographic weight within Canada and electoral districts have never been divided according to this basis.
+This concern was echoed in the successive formulas developed for distributing seats in the House of Commons.
+Nearly all amendments brought to section 51 of the Constitution Act, 1867 either prevented the loss of seats for certain provinces or controlled the increase in the number of seats in the House of Commons for provinces that were growing in population.
+As a result, the various formulas adopted have never granted each province a number of seats corresponding mathematically to its demographic weight within Canada, and electoral districts have never been established exclusively on this basis.

 The Charlottetown Accord of 1992 provided that Québec's representation in the House of Commons could never fall below 25% of the total seats.
 However, this constitutional agreement fell through and so this measure never materialized.

 In 2008, the federal government embarked on an effort to update the formula that had been used since 1985 for distributing seats in the House of Commons.
 Québec requested that its relative representative weight be protected.
 This request was based on the need to recognize and protect Québec nation's inherent characteristics within the Canadian federation.
 As the House of Commons is at the heart of Canada's federal institutions, Québec must preserve its relative weight or risk marginalization of its particular interests.
 Quebecers' voice in federal institutions is essentially that of the members of Parliament who represent them in the House of Commons.